 Dayton used financial aid to combat the rising costs of education.
-Promising full-time students that their financial aid would grow alongside the cost of their tuition, the idea behind the plan was to ensure that students’ net prices their first semester would equal that of their last semester.
+Promising full-time students financial aid that grows alongside the cost of their tuition, the idea behind the plan was to ensure net prices students’ first semesters would equal that of their last semester.
 Dayton eliminated all additional fees, mapping out exactly what families should expect to pay—including add-on costs like housing and meals.

 While the university eliminated fees with its fixed net-price plan, it caused a notable spike in tuition for students outside the program.
 However, Dayton officials claim that while the costs increased year over year, the price was easier for students and families to understand and manage—thanks to clearer expectations and reduced billing complexity.
 Moreover, students who paid the full weight of their education did not receive a net-price guarantee.

-With research indicating even top students may drop out of college after losing financial aid—while those who receive increasing aid are more likely to complete a degree—the argument for a fixed rate model is enticing, and capturing the attention of higher ed board members.
+Research indicates even top students are at risk of dropping out of college after losing financial aid.
+While those who receive increasing aid are more likely to complete a degree—the argument for a fixed rate model is capturing the attention of higher ed board members.
 In fact, Kathy Dawley, principal at Hardwick Day, the financial aid consulting division of EAB Research, had this to say: